 From 1998 to 2003, he was Vice President, External Relations for Measured Progress, a non-profit educational assessment organization located in Dover, New Hampshire.
 He worked with state policy leaders and staff of state and local education agencies to help design, develop, and implement quality assessment programs.
 He directed the company’s efforts to develop alternate assessments for students with significant disabilities for thirteen state clients.
 He also helped to develop high school fine arts assessments in dance, music, theatre, and visual arts for the state of New York.

 From 1991 to 1998, he was Director, Student Assessment Programs for the Council of Chief State School Officers.
-He developed and implemented various collaborative assessment development activities among states in the State Collaborative on Assessment and Student Standards (SCASS).
+He began the State Collaborative on Assessment and Student Standards (SCASS), developing and implementing various collaborative assessment development activities among states.
 Examples included consortia in assessing special education students, assessment systems for Title I, and arts assessment, as well as full-scale, multi-state collaborative development projects in health education, science education, and social studies.
-He also directed or co-directed the CCSSO National Conference on Student Assessment from 1992 to 1998.
+He also directed or co-directed the CCSSO National Conference on Student Assessment from 1992 to 1998, and served on the conference planning committee from 1978 through 2010.

 Prior to joining CCSSO in 1991, he was supervisor of the Michigan Educational Assessment Program, Michigan Department of Education, Lansing, Michigan (from 1976 to 1991) and a consultant in the Department from 1972-76.
 Michigan was the first state to implement criterion-referenced tests.